 Bonding with your child is one of the great joys of parenthood, but it doesn't always happen right away.
-Not only are you recovering from giving birth, but your newborn is getting used to the being out in the world.
-Don't fret if things feel a little bumpy at first.
-Here's how to start the bonding process:
+You’re adjusting, and your newborn is getting used to being out in the world.
+To jumpstart the bonding process:

-- Spend time skin-to-skin.
-Both you and your partner should hold your infant close to your chest while feeding or just cuddling.
-You can also stoke or gently massage your little one.
+- Spend time skin to skin.
+Hold your infant close to your chest while feeding or just cuddling.
+You can also stroke or gently massage your little one.

 - Talk baby talk.
-Coo, babble, sing, and talk to your newborn -- she loves the sound of your voice.
+Coo, babble, sing, and speak to your newborn -- she loves the sound of your voice.

 - Look in your baby's eyes and smile.
 In time, she'll start to mimic your expressions.

 A lot, at first -- as much as 16 hours a day.
 But not all at once.
 It's only 1 to 2 hours at a time.
 By 6 months, many babies sleep 6 hours a night.

 Use these tips to help your little one snooze:

 - When he fusses at night, wait a minute or two to see if he calms himself down and goes back to sleep.